 DEFINITION AND DESCRIPTION

-RRFBs can reduce pedestrian crashes up to 47% and increase motorist yield rates up to 98% (CMF ID 9024).
+When used at appropriate locations, RRFBs can reduce pedestrian crashes up to 47% and increase motorist yield rates up to 98% (CMF ID 9024).

 Implementation Categories